Ynys (Aberdare): 1920-1968

 Despite the loss of professional rugby league, the Ynys continued to host a variety of sporting events.
 By 1920 it was home to a competitive cycle track and a small grandstand had been constructed.
 However, the cycle track was removed in that year as part of the redevelopments that would allow Aberdare Athletic gain entry to the Football League.
-On 14 May 1921 the Ynys would host host 22,584 fans for a schoolboy soccer international between Wales and England a record attendance for a soccer match at the ground.
+On 14 May 1921 the Ynys would host 22,584 fans for a schoolboy soccer international between Wales and England a record attendance for a soccer match at the ground.
 This was quickly followed by the election of the Aberdare Athletic FC to the Football League for the following season.

-On the 7th of November 1923, when a large fire destroyed the man stand, club offices and all of the player's kit.
+On the 7th of November 1923, when a large fire destroyed the main stand, club offices and all of the player's kit.
 It was evident that the soccer club was in serious financial trouble by the end of the 1927 season, and Aberdare were voted out of the Football League.
 As a result, Aberdare Athletic folded.
 However, association football continued in the town as Aberaman Athletic (who had merged with Aberdare Athletic the previous year) broke off and continued to play games away from the Ynys at Aberaman.

 The Ynys would go on to host greyhound racing with a race distance of 475 yards.
 The first official events taking place on 26 December 1932, and three years later, the first international rugby union side came to the Ynys.
 The 1935-36 All Blacks played a tour match against a combined "Mid-Districts" team on 12 December 1935.
 In front of a crowd of 6,000, the All Blacks won the match 31–10.

 The Greyhound Track was updated in 1959 with "an Inside Sumner hare installed at a cost of £1400".
 At its height, Greyhound racing at the Ynys would see as many twenty bookmakers attend the meetings, however, by the 1960s this had fallen to just seven when an apparent downturn in the number of greyhound entrants seems to have resulted in the venues closure and demolition in the late 1960s.